marusakod/scprocess/docs/tutorial.md

 ## Creating a configuration file

 Next we will create a configuration file in the `test_project` root directory where we will specify all the parameters for running {{ software_name }}.
 We will name this file `config_test_project.yaml`.
-In addition to [required parameters](reference.md#required-parameters) we will add the `metadata_vars` parameter which allows us to speficy additional metadata variables that will be used for visualisation.
-Note that the `proj_dir` parameter is an absolute path, while for `fastq_dir` and `sample_metadata` we can use relative paths becasue we stored raw data and sample metadata inside the project directory.
+In addition to [required parameters](reference.md#required-parameters) we will add the `metadata_vars` parameter which allows us to specify additional metadata variables that will be used for visualization.
+Note that the `proj_dir` parameter is an absolute path, while for `fastq_dir` and `sample_metadata` we can use relative paths because we stored raw data and sample metadata inside the project directory.

 !!!
 Question "Which reference genome should I pick?"